StylishThemes/Feature-Override-Styles/README.md

 > Note: Some of these styles should not to be used without the GitHub Dark style also installed ;)

 * 📦 [Install the GitHub Dark Element Borders usercss](https://raw.githubusercontent.com/StylishThemes/Feature-Override-Styles/master/github-dark-element-borders.user.css).
 This style will [remove GitHub Dark's borders in some elements](https://github.com/StylishThemes/GitHub-Dark/issues/1017).
 * 📦 [Install the GitHub Dark Diff Color Customizer usercss](https://raw.githubusercontent.com/StylishThemes/Feature-Override-Styles/master/github-dark-diff-color-customizer.user.css) - this styles allows you to [customize GitHub's diff colors](https://github.com/StylishThemes/GitHub-Dark/issues/1006).
-It has color-blind freindly default settings.
+It has color-blind friendly default settings.
 * 📦 [Install the GitHub Dark Calendar Color Customizer usercss](https://raw.githubusercontent.com/StylishThemes/Feature-Override-Styles/master/github-dark-diff-color-customizer.user.css) - this style allows you to [customize GitHub contributions calendar colors](https://github.com/StylishThemes/GitHub-Dark/issues/1002).
-It has color-blind freindly default settings.
+It has color-blind friendly default settings.

 ### Wikipedia Dark